-Revisiting Aerosmith’s First No. 1 LP, ‘Get a Grip’
+How Aerosmith Scored Their First No. 1 LP With ‘Get a Grip’

-By the time 1993 rolled around, the members of Aerosmith were rock kingpins once more, buoyed by the multi-platinum success of 1987's Permanent Vacation and 1989's Pump.
+By the time 1993 rolled around, Aerosmith were rock kingpins once more, buoyed by the multi-platinum success of 1987's Permanent Vacation and 1989's Pump.
 The band's seemingly unstoppable momentum continued unabated with Get a Grip, which was released on April 20, 1993.

 Produced by Bruce Fairbairn (who also helmed the boards for the previous two Aerosmith albums), the 14-song record burst at the seams with loose-limbed boogie, snarling guitar riffs and plenty of arena-sized drums.

 The songwriting team of Steven Tyler and Joe Perry was in top form, although Get a Grip was again a collaborative effort.
 Co-writers included Night Ranger's Jack Blades and Styx's Tommy Shaw (on the leering hard-rock strut "Shut Up and Dance"), Desmond Child ("Flesh" and the harmonica-driven lovelorn ballad "Crazy") and Jim Vallance ("Eat the Rich" and the title track).